 The programme will include keynote presentations and concurrent workshops, delivered by leading international and local experts, with a focus on the needs of the New Zealand audience, including increasing equity and addressing over-diagnosis and over-treatment.

-- Matthew Parsons, Professor in Gerontology across Waikato DHB and the University of Auckland (NZ)
+- Matthew Parsons, Professor of gerontology / Clinical chair in gerontology/ Waikato District Health Board / The University of Waikato (NZ)

 - Cindy Farquhar, Postgraduate Professor of Obstetrics and Gynaecology, Department of Obstetrics and Gynaecology, University of Auckland (NZ)

-- Ray Moynihan, academic researcher, author and award-winning health journalist (AU)
+- Ray Moynihan, Assistant professor and National Health and Medical Research Early Career Fellow at CREBP, academic researcher, author and award-winning health journalist (AU)

 - Jeff Harrison, Head of School, Pharmacy, University of Auckland (NZ)